 When to plant daffodil bulbs

-Besides knowing about planting bulbs in fall, learning when to plant daffodil bulbs is key to strong, plentiful blooms and healthy bulbs that will perform year on end.
+Planting daffodil bulbs in fall is key to strong, plentiful blooms and healthy bulbs that will perform year on end.

 As with all flowering bulbs, they need a cold period to put out roots before shooting into leaf and eventually into flower in spring.
 Depending on the zone you live in wait until fall when the ground has cooled down but before it freezes.
 This will vary from September through to November, due to the local climate.